Rotterdam: Culture

-Once primarily a city of labour, for its harbour and related industries, Rotterdam has now developed into a city of culture too, with various museums, cultural centres and activities, offering a stage for architecture, music, visuals arts, poetry, cinema, theatre, and culture more generally, with a range of festivals and other events, and a buzzing nightlife.
-The city has its own orchestra, the Rotterdam Philharmonic Orchestra, with its well-regarded young music director Lahav Shani, which plays at the congress and concert building De Doelen.
+Once primarily a city of labour for its harbour and related industries, Rotterdam has developed into a city of culture, with various museums, cultural centres and activities, offering a stage for architecture, music, visual arts, poetry, cinema, theatre, and culture more generally, with a range of festivals and other events and a buzzing nightlife.
+The city has its own orchestra, the Rotterdam Philharmonic Orchestra, directed by Lahav Shani, which plays at the concert venue and convention center De Doelen.
 The Ahoy complex in the south of the city is used for pop concerts, exhibitions, tennis tournaments and other activities.
 There are also several theatres and cinemas, including LantarenVenster and Cinerama.

 Alongside Porto, Rotterdam was European Capital of Culture in 2001.

 Museums, libraries and archives

 Rotterdam has various cultural institutions.
-Well-known museums are the Museum Boijmans Van Beuningen, Het Nieuwe Instituut, the Wereldmuseum, the Kunsthal, Kunstinstituut Melly and the Maritime Museum Rotterdam.
+Well-known museums are the Museum Boijmans Van Beuningen, Het Nieuwe Instituut, the Wereldmuseum Rotterdam, the Kunsthal, Kunstinstituut Melly and the Maritime Museum Rotterdam.
 The Historical Museum Rotterdam has changed into Museum Rotterdam, which aims to exhibit the development of Rotterdam as a contemporary transnational city, and not merely the city's past.
-Other museums include the Tax & Customs Museum, the Netherlands Marine Corps Museum, Rotterdam Public Transport Museum and the Natural History Museum.
-The FENIX Museum of Migration is scheduled to open in 2025.
+Other museums include the Tax & Customs Museum, the Netherlands Marine Corps Museum, the Rotterdam Public Transport Museum and the Natural History Museum.
+The FENIX Museum of Migration opened in May 2025.

 The first municipal library of Rotterdam was founded in 1604.
-The current Bibliotheek Rotterdam (Public library), was established in 1869, and is currently the largest cultural organization in Rotterdam, with fifteen branches across the city.
+The current Bibliotheek Rotterdam (public library) was established in 1869 and is currently the largest cultural organization in Rotterdam, with fifteen branches across the city.

 The Rotterdam City Archives (Stadsarchief Rotterdam) was established in 1857.
 Here one can find administrative records and sources about the city's historical development.
-The archival holdings include, among other, general archives, notarial deeds, an audiovisual collection, and a library.
+The archival holdings include, among others, general archives, notarial deeds, an audiovisual collection, and a library.